- Outdoor Recreation

 Big Sky's Town Center sits at 6,250', while Big Sky Resort starts at 6800' and rises to the summit of Lone Mountain at 11,166'.
 Big Sky straddles Gallatin County and Madison County in the Madison Range of Montana.

 The Madison Range spans 80 miles north to south and 25 miles east to west.
-It is named after former US Secretary of State James Madison.
-It is contained by the Madison River to the west and the Gallatin River to the east and spans from West Yellowstone to just south of Bozeman.
-The range is part of the Beaverhead-Deerlodge and Gallatin National Forests.
+It is named after former US Secretary of State James Madison, and contained by the Madison River to the west and the Gallatin River to the east.
+The Madison Range pans from West Yellowstone to just south of Bozeman, and is part of the Beaverhead-Deerlodge and Gallatin National Forests.

 The Madison Range contains the Lee Metcalf Wilderness which was created by Congress in 1983.
 This vast wilderness covers 242,068 acres and contains four wilderness units: Bear Trap Canyon, Spanish Peaks, Taylor-Hilgard, and Monument Mountains.
 Plus, this area borders Yellowstone National Park and is considered to the western boundary of the Greater Yellowstone Ecosystem.